Head of Teaching and Learning (Creative Arts): Ms J Moss

 Additionally there are trips to galleries and museums.
 The Art Department also offer overseas visits to Paris and Barcelona.

 At Key stage 4 art pupils follow the GCSE AQA Fine Art syllabus.

 AQA GCSE Fine Art

-Royal Society of British Artists: We are proud to have several students in 2014 and 2015 showing their work at the National Students’ Art Exhibition in London.
+Royal Society of British Artists: We are proud to have several students showing their work at the National Students’ Art Exhibition in London every year.
 Please visit the NSAE website at http://nsae.co.uk/ and go to the History section.
 Alternatively, you can see their work here:

 Winter Art & Textiles Exhibition 2017

 Winter Art & Textiles Exhibition 2016